LeetABit/Build/docs/Reference/run.md

 None

 ## Notes
-Any parameter for LeetABit.Build ssytem may be provided in three ways:
+Any parameter for LeetABit.Build system may be provided in three ways:
-1. Explicitely via PowerShell command arguments.
+1. Explicitly via PowerShell command arguments.
-2. JSON property in 'LeetABit.Build.json' file stored under 'build' subdirectory of the spcified repository root.
+2. JSON property in 'LeetABit.Build.json' file stored under 'build' subdirectory of the specified repository root.
 3. Environmental variable with a 'LeetABit_Build_' prefix before parameter name.

 The list above also defines precedence order of the importance.